 - Interest expenses (refer to the effective interest method under IFRS 9/IAS 39);

-- Finance charges on finance leases under IAS 17; and
+- Finance charges on leases under IFRS 16 Leases; and

 - Exchange differences on borrowings in foreign currencies, but only those representing the adjustment to interest costs.